dbt-labs/docs.getdbt.com/website/blog/2024-06-12-putting-your-dag-on-the-internet.md

 In order to get this functionality shipped quickly, EQT opened a pull request, Snowflake helped with some problems we had with CI and a member of dbt Labs helped write the tests and merge the code in!

-dbt now features this functionality in dbt 1.8+ or the “Versionless” option of dbt Cloud (dbt overview [here](/docs/dbt-versions/upgrade-dbt-version-in-cloud#versionless)).
+dbt now features this functionality in dbt 1.8+ or the "Latest" option of dbt Cloud (dbt overview [here](/docs/dbt-versions/upgrade-dbt-version-in-cloud#latest)).

 dbt Labs staff and community members would love to chat more about it in the [#db-snowflake](https://getdbt.slack.com/archives/CJN7XRF1B) slack channel.